 What's In The Boston Box?

-Every other week shares pick up on ODD numbered distribution weeks.
+Last Box!
+Every other week shares/Senior and Full shares pick up today!

 this is the box that will be available